Aggressive drunk driving accident attorneys recover compensation for injured victims and families

 Timeframe for filing a personal injury claim in Florida

-The statute of limitations ‘ the legal time limit ‘ for filing a personal injury claim in the state of Florida is four years from the date of the accident or injury.
+The statute of limitations ‘ the legal time limit ‘ for filing a personal injury claim in the state of Florida is two years from the date of the accident or injury.
 Take note of this very important timeframe.
-The clock starts ticking on this four-year deadline from the date that the drunk driving accident occurred.
+The clock starts ticking on this two-year deadline from the date that the drunk driving accident occurred.
 And when this deadline runs out, your options for recovering any kind of compensation for your injuries have run out as well.
 The Florida court will not hear your case after this date, nor will you be able to recover any compensation for the injuries you suffered from the accident.

 We fight for those who have been injured in a DUI accident

 At Ged Lawyers, LLP, we are on your side.
 We understand the challenges you face when you have been injured in a car accident with someone who was driving under the influence (DUI) of alcohol or drugs.
 Our dedicated team of experienced personal injury attorneys fights for the compensation you deserve for your injuries.
 To arrange a free case review with a member of our team to discuss your personal injury case, contact our office at 844-443-3529 or online.